WoollyAlly/HealingHands/_events/trivia-night.md

 When: Saturday May, 11th at 6:00 - 10:30 pm

-Where: Blue Line Bar & Grill, Located in the Leafs Ice Center
+Where: Blue Line Bar & Grill, Located in the Leafs Ice Centre

-Address: 801 Weseman Drive, West Dundee, IL 60118
+Address: 801 Wesemann Drive, West Dundee, IL 60118